mxmstr/mgsv_emulator/README.md

 I made this emulator for enabling local split-screen multiplayer, and I don't plan to implement anything beyond the minimum necessary to accomplish just that.
 Here's how to set that up with Nucleus Co-op: https://www.youtube.com/watch?v=0mJo00FnXto

+Update: The Nucleus Co-op script now uses a serverless version of the emulator which you can get here: https://github.com/mxmstr/NucleusGameFixes/releases/tag/MGSV

 How to use
 ==========================
 Download Docker Desktop for Windows and run it.